 To provide a systematic, planned, and coordinated multi-disciplinary approach to detect, respond and clear crashes to restore traffic capacity as safely and quickly as possible.

 Nationwide, highway incidents, such as accidents, vehicle breakdowns and dropped debris, are responsible for 25% of all highway congestion.
 Pre-planned traffic incident management can result in a quicker response and a more rapid clearing of the incident.
 Personnel responding to an incident can operate in a safer, more efficient environment.
 CRCOG has helped address these issues on a regional and statewide basis since 1998.
-Links below will take you to more detailed information about each of these initiatives:
+For more detailed information about each of these initiatives:

 The Regional ESF (RESF) facilitates communication and coordinates among regional jurisdictions and agencies concerning transportation issues and activities during a major disaster or incident.
 RESF-1 personnel focus on disruptions of the regional transportation system requiring inter-jurisdictional coordination and information sharing.
 Transportation disruptions can occur as a result of direct impacts upon the transportation infrastructure (e.g. disasters), major traffic incidents or from surges in requirements placed on the system by emergencies in other functional areas.